 Pain Management and Opioids CME Module

-Your purchase of NEJM Knowledge+ Family Medicine Board Review includes the Pain Management and Opioids module which will enhance your knowledge about opioids, so you can feel more confident managing pain appropriately.
+NEJM Knowledge+ Family Medicine Board Review includes a Pain Management and Opioids module which will enhance your knowledge about opioids, so you can feel more confident managing pain appropriately.
 Pain Management and Opioids can help you earn your state mandated CME while increasing your knowledge of:

 - The latest practices for assessing and managing acute and chronic pain.